 I’ve been playing music since I was a kid.
 I played guitar in local rock and alternative bands in Las Vegas, where I grew up.
 In 1980 I was invited to join a punk band — I was intrigued by the energy and the styles.
 This band was called The Swell but we soon changed our name to MIA.
 After breaking up and reforming in Southern California, we started to gain a following.
 We recorded a demo for $300, and this got us a song each on the legendary compilations American Youth Report and Not So Quiet on the Western Front, as well as one side of a split album called Last Rites.
-I recorded two more albums with MIA, plus a few one-off tracks that were released on compilations, and we toured the US and Canada twice, plus a bunch of shorter regional tours.
+I recorded two more albums with MIA, plus a few one-off tracks that were released on compilations, and we toured the US and Canada a few times, plus a bunch of shorter regional tours.
+Check out MIA’s website here.

 Music was also something that brought me into contact with art.
 There were some amazing artists working in the late 70s and early 1980s as the underground movements of music and art collided and formed a modern Dada-ist revival.
 I became friends with some of the underground artists and was exposed to a lot of cool stuff.
 This continued when I went to Berkeley, where I was fortunate to attend events at the mysterious Piano Warehouse in Oakland.
 My career as a photographer has been influenced by my musical roots and the exposure to so many great artists.